The Garden of Odin

 }

 Now, what to do if it is a potential suicide?
 First of all, it is not possible to know whether it is a suicide or not without doing everything already done in group_extend_or_merge anyway.
-If it were a Suicide, the final, collasced Group would have no Liberties, and therefore it would be an easy decision to simply flip its Controller and swap its allegiance.
+If it were a Suicide, the final, coalesced Group would have no Liberties, and therefore it would be an easy decision to simply flip its Controller and swap its allegiance.

 The problem lies in how to merge it with its capturing Group(s).
 It needs to be merged to maintain an accurate count of Liberties, as the count of Liberties is clearly being used to test whether it needs to be captured or not!!
 (Not in this move. but in subsequent ones.)